sabrina-tw/express-postgres/README.md

 ---

-# [WIP] Deployment
+# Path to Production

+Instructions for deploying is updated in the guides here: https://thoughtworks-sea.github.io/developer-training/#/delivering-software/deploying-full-stack

 App URL: https://express-postgres.herokuapp.com/

-**When trying to access https://express-postgres.herokuapp.com/api/users - you will see that the request times out**

-Steps taken to deploy:

-- on Heroku web, create **Heroku** app and link to this repo
-- add 'heroku postgres' add on under free "hobby dev" tier
-- connect to heroku postgres using heroku CLI, create table and add dummy user
-- add buildpack `https://github.com/timanovsky/subdir-heroku-buildpack.git` and drag to top of list (not sure if strictly necessary)
-- add config var with `PROJECT_PATH` set to `.`
-- add config var with `REACT_APP_API_URL` set to `http://express-postgres.herokuapp.com` (WITHOUT trailing `/`)
-- connection to db needs to take in `connectionString: process.env.DATABASE_URL`, DATABASE_URL being already populated in your Heroku config vars
+# Troubleshooting

-### Testing locally
+## Running locally

-If testing locally, be sure to add these env vars in `client/.env`:
+If running the app locally, be sure to add these env vars in `client/.env`:

-- SKIP_PREFLIGHT_CHECK=true
 - REACT_APP_API_URL=http://localhost:4000

-# Troubleshooting
+- SKIP_PREFLIGHT_CHECK=true (may not be needed if you don't have any errors prompting for this)

 ## React tests not running